 If the words your inner self is saying to you don’t meet these criteria, then your self-talk is actively working against you.

 The key to turning around destructive self-talk is to fight the fire with affirmation statements.
 It’s to turn back those negative words and replace them with positives.
 Just start with simple statements that affirm what you already know to be true.
 Tell yourself things like, “I have everything within me now to be successful,” or, “I was built for this moment.”
-The effect these statements have on your state of mind will be immediately evident in the way you come across.
+The effect these statements have on your state of mind will be immediately evident in the way you come across them.
 And the fun thing about confident inner dialogue is that it turns into confident outer dialogue.

 All of us have internal affirmations every minute of every day.
 You’re constantly affirming your ability, your beliefs, your capabilities, your successes, your setbacks.
 The key is to identify which affirmations are helping you and which are harming you.
 And that takes forethought.